Title: | Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability |

 splitrule |

-Only variance is implemented at this point and it specifies the loss function according to which the splits of random forest should be made. |
+only variance is implemented at this point and it contains specifies the loss function according to which the splits of random forest should be made |

 middleSplit |

-Indicator of whether the split value is takes the average of two feature values.
-If FALSE, it will take a point based on a uniform distribution between two feature values.
+if the split value is taking the average of two feature values.
+If false, it will take a point based on a uniform distribution between two feature values.
 (Default = FALSE) |

 maxObs |

-The max number of observations to split on. |
+The max number of observations to split on |

 linear |